 4. Is The Publisher Trusted?

 Not all book publishing companies operate the same way either.
-Some will require much more editing and review before pushing an academic book.
+Some will require much more editing and review before publishing an academic book.
 Make sure the publisher does their due diligence.

 When you are looking at online sources, where is the information coming from?
 As far as websites are concerned Wikipedia is not a source, and .gov websites are more trustworthy than .com websites.